 We had two ‘test” studies.

 Test Case 1 was an upmarket holiday using smart 5 star accommodation and a top safari at the end.
 It was booked for a few months away.
+(A typical scenario for Cedarberg Africa)

 Test Case 2 was more stacked against us.
 As we were looking at a mid-range itinerary, booked last minute within a month of travel.